bizweekgraphics/swoopyarrows/README.md

 ---

 Welp, that's it for now!
+Feel free to check out our many [issues](https://github.com/bizweekgraphics/swoopyarrows/issues) and [laugh in my face](https://twitter.com/tophtucker).

 > Swoopy arrows have been in use since Egyptian hieroglyphics.
 They belong to [no one](https://github.com/bizweekgraphics/swoopyarrows/blob/master/LICENSE) ↪↺↷⟲⤣⤥⤴⤵⤶⤷⤹⤳⤻⤿⤺